-• Minimum Weartime Approach: Participants who provide at least 1 day of at least 540 minutes of weartime at 12 Months are included.
-The daily step count for any day with less than 540 minutes is set to missing.
+- Minimum weartime approach: Participants who provide at least 1 day of at least 540 minutes of weartime at 12 months are included.
+The daily step count for any day with less than 540 minutes of weartime is set to missing.
 The average of the non-missing days are computed at baseline and at 12 months.
-We use the weartime calculated by the Actilife software.

-- Non-parametric Multiple Imputation, as described in Non-parametric approach.
+We use the weartime calculated by the Actilife software. - Non-parametric MI, as described in Section 4.3.
 Imputation is conducted firstly in the baseline dataset, separately in the three treatment arms.
 We use BMI, sex and age as matching variables where a non-self donor is needed.
-The average of the imputed baseline average stepcounts are computed, which is then used for the imputation at 12 Months, which is again conducted separately in the three treatment arms.
-At 12 Months, we use BMI, sex, age, average step count at baseline and average weartime at baseline as matching variables where a non-self donor is needed. - Parametric Multiple Imputation, with specific and generic upper bounds, as described in Parametric approach.
-The seven days at baseline, and seven days at 12 Months are modelled as jointly normally distributed, conditional on covariates BMI, sex, age.
+The average of the imputed baseline average stepcounts are computed, which is then used for the imputation at 12 months, which is again conducted separately in the three treatment arms.
+At 12 months, we use BMI, sex, age, average step count at baseline and average weartime at baseline as matching variables where a non-self donor is needed. - Parametric MI, with specific and generic upper bounds, as described in Section 4.2.
+The seven days at baseline, and seven days at 12 months are modelled as jointly normally distributed, conditional on covariates BMI, sex, and age.
 Imputation is performed separately in each arm.